mjgs/mjgs.github.io/_posts/2022/2022-04-15-infected-leg-wounds.md

 What happened?
 I don’t fully know.

-A month ago, a stranger non-shalontly walked up to me in a park, touched my right knee, smiled and walked off.
+A month ago, a stranger nonchalantly walked up to me in a park, touched my right knee, smiled and walked off.
 Very weird.

 A couple of days later that exact spot started feeling sore.
 I didn’t think much of it, but I ran out of disinfectant, and it rapidly turned into an absys.